developjur/Grants-Program/applications/jur_token_morphism_guidelines.md

 - A brief review of the relevant literature.
 - Agnostic method: the research will not take a position about how Web3 should or should not be regulated.
 Its aim is solely to share the process and outcomes of Polkadot’s US regulatory journey.
 - Educational approach: the research will be aided by diagrams and visuals to make the topics comprehensible to a wide, non-technical audience.
-- Educational approach: the research will be aided by diagrams and visuals to make the topics comprehensible to a wide, non-technical audience.

 ### Ecosystem Fit